We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Cardiologists, Vascular Doctors, Podiatrists, Gastroenterologists, Physical Therapists, Pediatricians, Internal Medicine and Family Medicine Physicians Serving Patients in Sheepshead Bay, Marine Park, Flatlands & Midwood, Brooklyn, New York, Astoria Queens, New York, & Manhattan, New York

-More than 50 million Americans suffer from allergies.
-Though common, without quality treatment, allergies can negatively affect your daily life and keep you from the activities you enjoy.
-At New York Specialty Clinics, serving patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn, the team of expert physicians provides safe, effective treatment for allergies.
+At New York Medial Vascular Care, we serve patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn.
+Our team of expert physicians provides safe, effective treatment for allergies.
 To schedule an appointment, call the nearest office, or book online today.

 Allergies Q & A